Gearbox-protocol/dev-docs-old/docs/tutorials/gearbox-discovery/gearbox-core.md

 WETHGateway is  0x4F952c4C5415B2609899AbDC2F8F352F600d14D6
 ```

-### ContractsRegister
+## ContractsRegister

-If you complete the process above, we can get the `ContractsRegister` by querying `AddressProvider`.
-Now let's move into `ContractsRegister`. `ContractsRegister` maintains all the pools and credit managers, there are mainly two function that we can use.
-Now we import `ContractsRegister__factory` from `gearbox-sdk` and add some code between `ContractsRegister` and `ACL` in `scripts/gearbox-discovery.ts` to check it:
+ContractsRegister maintains all the pools and credit managers.

+The `ContractsRegister` can be retrieved by querying `AddressProvider`.
+`ContractsRegister` exports two functions that we can use, `getpools` and `getCreditManagers`.

+The `gearbox-sdk` allows us to import `ContractsRegister__factory` to perform these operations.

+We'll add some code in `scripts/gearbox-discovery.ts` between `ContractsRegister` and `ACL` to use this functionality.

 ```jsx title="scripts/gearbox-discovery.ts"
   ...
   // Get ContractsRegister
   const ContractsRegister = await ap.getContractsRegister();
   console.log("ContractsRegister is ", ContractsRegister);

   //******************** ContractsRegister ********************
   const cr = await ContractsRegister__factory.connect(ContractsRegister, provider);
   const pool_list = await cr.getPools();